-Members of the committee serve for a period of two fiscal years on a rotating basis, that is, half of the committee is new each year so they can be paired with a returning member “buddy.”
+Members of the committee serve for a period of two fiscal years on a rotating basis.
+That is, half of the committee is new each year so that they can be paired with a returning member “buddy.”
 While serving on the committee, an individual cannot be nominated for an office the committee will be slating, except for the position of Nominating Committee Chair-Elect.
-Historically these members came from the 10 regions, but with the dissolution of regions the members are chosen through a general call for interest, similar to other committees.
+Historically these members came from the 10 regions, but with the dissolution of regions, the members are chosen through a general call for interest, similar to other committees.

 Since this committee helps shape the future of SWE, skills that are useful include time management, tact, professionalism, and the ability to maintain confidentiality.
-Other skills include knowledge of SWE bylaws, procedures and the Strategic Plan, as well as understanding the SWE Leadership Competency Model.
+Other skills include knowledge of SWE bylaws, procedures, and the Strategic Plan and understanding the SWE Leadership Competency Model.

-Between October and January, role responsibilities change slightly with phone calls increasing to 1-3 times per week.
+Between October and January, role responsibilities change slightly, with phone calls increasing to 1-3 times per week.
 Members of the Nominating Committee need to be active participants by attending teleconferences, participating in online and email discussions, and being prepared for meetings by reading relevant documentation and reviewing recorded nominee interviews.
-During the slating process, members must be able to present unbiased candidate pros and cons, not be an advocate for specific nominees.
+During the slating process, members must present unbiased candidate pros and cons, not be an advocate for specific nominees.

-It is understood that committee members may not be able to make every meeting, so it is important to provide input via email in advance of any meetings they will miss.
-While most meetings are done virtually, funding for any in person meetings, if deemed necessary, would be provided.
+It is understood that committee members may not be able to make every meeting, so it is important to provide input via email before any meetings they will miss.
+While most meetings are done virtually, funding for any in-person meetings, if deemed necessary, would be provided.

 Nominating Committee Documents

 - Society Leadership Position Descriptions – See Resource Center > Governance Documents